milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 Gemini Code Assist (formerly known as Duet AI for Developers) provides AI-powered assistance to help your development team build, deploy, and operate applications throughout the software development lifecycle.
 Gemini in BigQuery provides AI-powered assistance to help you understand, query, and work with your data across the entire data lifecycle.
-Gemini in Firebase provides AI-powered assistance to help you build, launch, and scale your Firebase apps more rapidly.

 Generative AI on Vertex AI: Generative AI on Vertex AI is any Service with generative AI functionality in Vertex AI, including: